 Visible Silence | Silencio Visible

-This artwork is an impermanent memorial and open-ended ritual.
-It is a performativity of listening to what often is challenging to communicate in the face of human loss from state violence.
+Visible Silence served as an impermanent memorial of open-ended rituals 'to listen' to what is challenging to articulate in the face of human loss from state violence.

-Special thanks to Sha Xin Wei, Dominique Fontaine, Benoît Lachambre, Leila Saliba, Marla Dillabough, Valeria Taranto and Jay Short.
-Heartfelt thanks to the artistic team: Pablo Bonacina, Luciane Pinto, Carlos Brizuela, Marc Boucher, Reena Almoneda-Chang and Penny Burton.
+Special thanks to my collaborators: Sha, Xin Wei, Dominique Fontaine, Benoît Lachambre, Leila Saliba, Marla Dillabough, Valeria Taranto and Jay Short, Pablo Bonacina, Luciane Pinto, Carlos Brizuela, Marc Boucher, Reena Almoneda-Chang and Penny Burton.